 Time-bending Ruby lives parallel lives: one an eighties boxer, one a computer coder for a modern-day startup, battling sexism and expectations in both decades.
 Million Dollar Baby and The Social Network collide in this punchy play.
 Written and directed by Offie-nominated director Jack Silver and starring Lizzie Stanton (Confessional, Southwark Playhouse; Lulu, Brighton Fringe).
 Tramp return to Edinburgh after their 2015 debut Fringe production, Confessional by Tennessee Williams, broke Southwark Playhouse’s box office record and picked up two Off West End Award nominations when it transferred to London.

 C too - Venue 4 5.50pm

-Infallible Production is delighted to be present once again at the Edinburgh Festival Fringe, the largest Arts Festival in the world, in the year of its 70th edition.
+Infallible Productions is delighted to be present once again at the Edinburgh Festival Fringe, the largest Arts Festival in the world, in the year of its 70th edition.